rmuif/docs/docs/getting-started.md

 1. Use Google to search for any errors or warnings, it might be very obvious.
 2. Look for similar issues on the repository’s page on GitHub.
-3. Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/rmuif) or have a chat with us on [Discord](https://discord.gg/5Ann5C3), we’re always happy to help!
+3. Have a chat with us on [Discord](https://discord.gg/5Ann5C3) or ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/rmuif), we’re always happy to help!
-4. Create an issue on GitHub using the 'Bug Report' template.
+4. Create an issue on GitHub using the [Report a bug template](https://github.com/rmuif/web/issues/new?template=bug_report.md).